afternoon2/smartsettings/README.md

     - `getItems(name)` - get items of the specific dropdown, range or progressbar control
     - `watch(callback)` - watch panel for changes and fire callback on each change (real or artificial - from `setItems` or `setValue`).
     - `loadConfig(config)` - load controls in the settings panel from the given object/JSON string/array of objects (config description below).
+    - `getConfig([output])` - returns current configuration.
+Unless there is an output parameter specified, this method returns an object.
+But you can set the output to be an 'array' or JSON 'string'

 ## Demo